buildpacks/rfcs/text/0000-app-image-extensions.md

 Platforms may extend app images using the above interface by running the `extend` executable as root in a new container and creating an image from the result.
 Extending an image should generate a single layer.
 This should happen prior to the normal CNB build or rebase process.
+The `app` directory is used to determine what packages to install.
+The `pkg-cache` directory is used to cache package databases (e.g. to speed up `apt-get update`).

 # Drawbacks
 [drawbacks]: #drawbacks